pixielabs/devise-recognisable/README.md

 devise_recongise __off__.
 In `info_only` mode, if devise_recognise does not
 recognise the login request source, it logs the request details, but does not require the user to click a link in their email.

+If you are running
+devise_recognisable in `info_only` mode, you will need to run `gem install rollbar`.

 To run DeviseRecognisable in `info_only` mode, you need to add the following line to your app's Devise initializer file, `./config/initializers/devise.rb`.